sebbo2002/ical-generator/README.md

 Send Calendar to the User when using HTTP.
 See Quick Start above.
 Won't work in browsers.
 Defaults to `'calendar.ics'`.

 #### toBlob()

-Generates a blob to use to download or to generate a download URL.
-Only supported in browsers supporting this API.
+Generates a blob to use for downloads or to generate a download URL.
+Only supported in browsers supporting the Blob API.

 #### toURL()

 Returns a download URL using the Blob.
-Only supported in browsers supporting this API.
+Only supported in browsers supporting the Blob API.

 #### toString()